TeniGoldie/weather-app/README.md

-2. Add this extension to the browser: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en (it is neccesary extension to run the app from localhost to get data from another domain)
+2. Add this extension to the browser: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en

+(Dark Sky as a security precaution has disabled cross-origin resource sharing (CORS) on their servers to help keep API secret key a secret.
+This extension is necessary to run the app from localhost to get data from Dark Sky server).

-3. Enable cross-origin resourse sharing on localhost.
+3. Enable cross-origin resourse sharing.

-4. Run the app.
+4. Run the app :
 $ npm start.